WildlifeSouth.com Contact Us

 Tools

-• Pocket Knife or Utility Scissors - for cutting cord or fabric, opening shrink wrapped packages... etc.
+• Pocket Knife or Utility Scissors - Pocket knives and scissors are good for cutting cord or fabric, opening shrink wrapped packages, and a multitude of other uses.

-• Pocket Multi-tool - similar to a pocket knife but in addition to a knife blade will have pliers, phillips head screwdriver, flathead screwdriver, and a few other items.
+• Pocket Multi-tool - Similar to a pocket knife, but in addition to a knife blade these devices will have pliers, phillips head screwdriver, flathead screwdriver, and a few other items.
 While you may not ever need the functionality, it's nice to have just in case and doesn't take up much volume when packed.

 Multi-tools closed